MicrosoftDocs/windows-itpro-docs/windows/manage/windows-store-for-business.md

 ---
 title: Windows Store for Business (Windows 10)
-description: Welcome to the Windows Store for Business You can use the Store for Business to find acquire distribute and manage apps for your organization.
+description: Welcome to the Windows Store for Business You can use the Store for Business, to find, acquire, distribute, and manage apps for your organization. ms.assetid: 527E611E-4D47-44F0-9422-DCC2D1ACBAB8 ms.prod: W10 ms.mktglfcycl: manage
-MSHAttr: PreferredLib /library
-ms.assetid: 527E611E-4D47-44F0-9422-DCC2D1ACBAB8
-ms.prod: W10
-ms.mktglfcycl: manage